 The screenshot below shows the ATF’s instructions for the new process from the eForms site.

 In summary, they have devised a process which allows the Responsible Person Questionnaire form(s) (Form 23) to be uploaded, along with your notarized trust while completing the online Form 1.
 Once the Form 1 is successfully submitted, the system generates a copy of the Form 1 and a Fingerprint Cover Letter and emails both documents to you.

 You then mail the fingerprint cards of each responsible person to the ATF with the Cover Letter.
 You then print the CLEO copy of the Form 1 and mail it, with the CLEO copy of your Form 23, to your local CLEO.
 I suggest using Priority Mail (or some other form of mailing which provides proof of delivery).
 Any additional responsible persons would mail just the CLEO copy of their Form 23, to their local CLEO.

-As always, if I drafted your NFA Trust, then I will be glad to assist you in filing your online Form 1.
 Prior to calling me to schedule a time, you will need to do the following:

 - Email me a Scanned Copy of All 17 Pages of Your Notarized Trust

 - Have Each Responsible Person on the Trust Complete, Print, and Sign a Form 23

 - Email me a Scanned Copy of the Completed and Signed Form 23(s)